LostBeard/WebWorkers.Issue4/README.md

 Build failed with 1 error(s) and 1 warning(s) in 15.4s
 ```

+7. Workaround: Disable compression (`<CompressionEnabled>false</CompressionEnabled>`) in the Blazor WASM app project's `.csproj` and the publish will succeed.

-A workaround that will enable a publish build is to modify the `.csproj` of the Nuget package project.
+A partial (useless*) workaround that will enable a `publish` build is to modify the `.csproj` of the Nuget package project. *But it breaks debug builds.
+The Nuget packages web assets will 404.

 Changing:
 `<StaticWebAssetBasePath>/</StaticWebAssetBasePath>`